shivannis/xandr-docs-public/xandr-docs/articles/monetize/platform-wide-banning.md

 # Platform-wide banning

-The Xandr platform rigorously audits and rejects creatives that do not meet its standards.
+The Microsoft Advertising platform rigorously audits and rejects creatives that do not meet its standards.
 Before you request banning a creative from the platform, you should first try blocking it from your publisher or network using your Ad Quality settings.

 Creative Auditing prevents a wide range of creatives from serving based on the criteria described in [Inventory Standards and Auditing](inventory-standards-and-auditing.md).
-Xandr continuously monitors for issues such as inappropriate or illegal content, malware, and technology that interferes with the functionality of inventory where the ad is displayed.
-For more information about specific standards required for advertiser creatives, see [Policies for Buying](https://microsoftapc.sharepoint.com/teams/XandrServicePolicies/SitePages/Policies-for-Buying.aspx) (login required).
+Microsoft Advertising continuously monitors for issues such as inappropriate or illegal content, malware, and technology that interferes with the functionality of inventory where the ad is displayed.
+For more information about specific standards required for advertiser creatives, see [Policies for Buying](https://microsoftapc.sharepoint.com/teams/Microsoft AdvertisingServicePolicies/SitePages/Policies-for-Buying.aspx) (login required).

 If you're experiencing unwanted ads on your site, asking for the content to be banned should be your last resort after you've tried the strategies suggested in [Improving Ad Quality on Your Inventory](improving-ad-quality-on-your-inventory.md).
-If you're sure the creatives you're seeing are inappropriate according to Xandr policies, not just inappropriate for your inventory, you can submit an issue on our [Customer Support Portal](https://help.xandr.com/login).
+If you're sure the creatives you're seeing are inappropriate according to Microsoft Advertising policies, not just inappropriate for your inventory, you can submit an issue on our [Customer Support Portal](https://help.xandr.com/login).

 ## Related topics